sge-network/sge/docs/specs/House/03_State.md

 ## **Deposit**

-The deposit keeps track of the deposits made byt the users.
+The deposit keeps track of the deposits made by the accounts.

 ```proto
 // Deposit represents the deposit against a market held by an account.